 Gronk pulled an all-nighter in his office to review his tyrannical approach.
 He had an unshakeable self-confidence in carrying out his work and was convinced ruthless oppression was the only thing to do.
 And he would not listen to advice from anyone but himself.
 His lack of pity and feeling of infallibility bolstered a desire to dominate.
 Gronk was determined to suppress the spirit of the Outsiders.
 Subjugation was going well enough, but the necessary harm needed to be stepped up.
 Intransigence was his key to winning.
 Low-level job allocations, forcing people to live on the appropriate sides of Area Seven, information stranglehold and arrests were all a triumph.
 He stroked his pencil moustache.
 But the curfew and containment were only moderate successes.
 Breaches in security needed to be addressed immediately.
 He decided to increase patrols and introduce regular house-to-house searches.

-Continue reading “Counterinsurgents”
+Continue reading “Shock”